annelf/mini-library/README.md

 **Explications**

-- the pages with '_csv' use only the .csv file as a database
+- Configuration using the .csv file as a database is : all files with '_csv.php' + index_without_db.php
-- the other use the database
+- Configuration using a database : index.php + the regular name